Business development strategies for growth

 VENUE: Hotel du Vin, Cambridge

-Dinner with roundtable discussion focusing on business development.
+Dinner with roundtable discussion focusing on business development strategies for growth.
 Our experts at the table are Ian Tomlinson, Shaun Grady and Nooman Haque.

 Ian Tomlinson has over 25 years’ experience in life sciences, from academic research to biotech start-up to big pharma.
 He founded Domantis Limited with Sir Gregory Winter, which was acquired by GSK for $454million.
 He then served as Senior VP, Head of Worldwide Business Development and Head of Biopharm R&D at GSK.
 Ian is currently Chairman of the Board at the Stevenage Bioscience Catalyst, the UK’s first open innovation biomedical campus.
 He is also Chairman of the Investment Committee for Apollo Therapeutics, a £40m fund dedicated to turning academic biotechnologies into novel medicines in collaboration with AstraZeneca, GSK, J&J, Imperial College, UCL and the University of Cambridge.